imblackline/Sigma/README.md

 ## Data Preprocessing

-Before using the data in your visualization, you may need to preprocess it.
-Typically, data preprocessing is performed using Python, and a Jupyter Notebook environment like Google Colab is a great choice.
-Once the data is ready, you can export it in a format that the front-end can consume (e.g., JSON or CSV).
+Before using the data in your visualization, you may need to preprocess and clean it.
+Python, along with the Pandas library, is a powerful choice for data preprocessing.
+You can perform tasks such as data cleaning, transformation, and data structure adjustments to ensure that your data is ready for visualization.

 ## Creating Visualizations